rnine/Checksum/README.md

 Extends `String`, `Data`, and `URL` to easily and efficiently calculate large file content checksums synchronously and asynchronously with optional progress reporting.

+Support for calculating checksums of arrays of `Data` and `URL` is also included and showcased in the examples below.

 #### String

 - `checksum(algorithm:)`